OK, I have to admit it. I have climate envy.

 Pea Blue Shelling was popular as soon as it was introduced into the Kings Seeds catalogue, and it isn't hard to see why....it grows striking purple pods which can be harvesting young and used as snowpeas, or left until the peas are fat and used as a shelling pea.
 Of course, if you cook the pods, the purple colour magically vanishes and the pods turn green!

 Have you ever wondered why??
 It's because the purple colour is due to anthocyanin.
-Anthocyanins change colour with changes in acidity - for example, the same anthocyanin can be responsible for the red colour of a rose petals and the blue colour of a cornflower petal.
+Anthocyanins change colour with changes in acidity - for example, the same anthocyanin can be responsible for the red colour of a rose petal and the blue colour of a cornflower petal.
 When you cook your purple peas or beans, two things happen to make them turns from purple to green.
 The first thing is that the heat causes decomposition of anthocyanin.
 Less anthocyanin means less purple.
 Secondly, the indirect effect of heat is to burst apart cells, diluting the acidity of the cell sap.
 The green colour, which was previously masked by the anthocyanin, becomes prominent once the anthocyanin concentration drops.
 In addition, any anthocyanin which is left is in contact with cell sap insufficiently acidic to keep it purple.

 Of course, if you are using these peas as mange tout or snow peas, then you can use them raw and retain that wonderful purple colour to make your salads look gorgeous!